 - Seeing-Red (15 pts) The picture has more red than any other color, but not just a pure red box (-10 pts for not being able to tell what the scene in the picture is). - Fade (35 pts) The video starts in full color (10 pts), ends in full black (10 pts), and the change is gradual (15 pts). - Overlay (35 pts) The text/graphic is obviously on top and not part of the picture.
-This can be either a still image, or an overlay on top of a movie. - Extended Exposure (50 pts) There are at least 2 distinct scenes visible in the same picture.

-- Cross-Fade (40-50 pts) It starts with one complete picture (10 pts), ends with a completely different scene (10 pts), and slowly fades so that you see both at the same time in the middle (20 pts for static picture, 30 pts for video cross fade). - Split-Screen (40-50 pts) There are 2 distinct videos on the screen at once (20 pts), and both are "moving" at the same time (30 pts) (20 pts for two images only) - Green-Screen (50 pts) A "sprite" is overladen onto the background with irregular edges.
-The "sprite" was originally shot on a solid color (not necessarily green) "screen", and only the non-screen-colored pixels were copied from the source (sprite) movie to the background image or movie. - Screen-Shake (45 pts) Image stays intact, but moves from side to side, or up and down, or both. - Lens-Flare (20 pts) There is at least one spot of light (white or light-colored pixels).
+This can be either a still image, or an overlay on top of a movie. - Extended Exposure (50 pts) There are at least 2 distinct scenes visible in the same picture. - Cross-Fade (40-50 pts) It starts with one complete picture (10 pts), ends with a completely different scene (10 pts), and slowly fades so that you see both at the same time in the middle (20 pts for static picture, 30 pts for video cross fade). - Split-Screen (40-50 pts) There are parts from 2 distinct images combined into a single image (40 pts), and both are "moving" with multiple frames (animated) at the same time (+10 pts) - Green-Screen (50 pts) A "sprite" is overladen onto the background with irregular edges.
+The "sprite" was originally shot on a solid color (not necessarily green) "screen", and only the nonscreen-colored pixels were copied from the source (sprite) movie to the background image or movie. - Screen-Shake (45 pts) Image stays intact, but moves from side to side, or up and down, or both. - Lens-Flare (20 pts) There is at least one spot of light (white or light-colored pixels).